CenturyLinkCloud/PublicKB/AFv1/how-to-migrate-an-application.md

 Before deleting any applications or services on AppFog v1 ensure you have local copies.
 Once apps and services are deleted it is **permanent**.
 We will not be able to provide a backup.

 When migration is complete your billing subscription can be canceled from the [Account](https://console.appfog.com/#account) page of the web console.
 Please be sure to cancel your subscription as we are not aware when individual user migration is complete.
-Please contact support@appfog.com to receive a prorated refund of your subscription if appropriate.
+The billing system will not automatically prorate the subscription and issue a refund.
+If applicable, please open a [Support Ticket](https://support.appfog.com/tickets/new) or email support@appfog.com to receive a prorated refund of your subscription.

 ### Export an Application from AppFog v1
 Users may export their app code either from the command line or the web console: